Maxihau/Cocktail-Ordering/readme.md

 ##### Methods

-* **order**: The main function checks the data for syntax correctness, adds words to the database for spelling checks (See [OrderingRS](#orderingrspy)/ check_word_spelling), and processes requests by either sending back an order or confirming the callback URL and enqueuing the request.
+* **order**: The main function checks the data for syntax correctness, adds words to the database for spelling checks (See [OrderingRS](#orderingrspy) / check_word_spelling), and processes requests by either sending back an order or confirming the callback URL and enqueuing the request.

 ### ItemReadyMessage.py

 This class notifies users when the CPEE tool has completed order processing.
 It uses the Discord API to send a message to the user, utilizing the same bot.

-Used libraries, framewords: "bottle", "Discord API", "requests"
+Used libraries, framewords: "bottle", "Discord API", "requests".

 ##### Methods